bogdanvuk/rst/examples/doktorat/source/index.rst

 .. math:: oversize = \frac{\Nl - \Nc}{\Nc}
     :label: eq-oversize

-DT oversize negatively influences the fitness as it can be seen from the way fitness is calculated in the :num:`Algorithm #fig-fitness-pca`: *fitness = accuracy \* (1 - Ko*oversize)*.
+DT oversize negatively influences the fitness as it can be seen from the way fitness is calculated in the :num:`Algorithm #fig-fitness-eval-pca`: *fitness = accuracy \* (1 - Ko*oversize)*.
 The parameter |Ko| is used to control how much influence oversize will have on overall fitness.
 In other words, it determines the shape of the collection of Pareto frontiers for the DT individual.
 Each DT individual can be represented as a point in a 2-D space induced by DT oversize and accuracy measures.
 A Pareto set is formed for each possible fitness value, where all elements of the set are assigned the same fitness value, even though they have different accuracy and oversize measures.

 .. _fig-fit-oversize:
 .. plot:: images/pareto.py